Bulletin #2419, Potato Facts: Producing Potatoes Organically in Maine

 A soil test should be one of the first steps in potato production.
 Standard soil tests will provide basic information on the chemical condition of the soil and level of organic matter.
 Soil tests by the University of Maine will provide specific recommendations for the production of organic potatoes.
 While not required, a soil test is highly advisable.

 Potatoes will grow in many types of soils but prefer fertile, well-drained soils.
 Heavy, wet soils with poor drainage tend to cause tuber rot problems.
 Current organic certification standards require a crop rotation between potato crops.
-This helps control soil-borne pathogens like Rhizoctonia and Verticillium.
+This helps control soil-borne pathogens such as Rhizoctonia and Verticillium.
 Growers must rotate to manage the soil, pests, and pathogens.
 Longer rotations provide greater benefits — four-year rotation with a soil-building cover crop is ideal.
 Pay attention to rotation crop choices to help break pest cycles.

-Maine has many acid soils.
+Maine has many acidic soils.
 The measure of soil acidity is the pH.
 Potatoes do well across a wide range of pH, but a soil pH of 5.3 to 6.0 is typical for potato production in Maine.
 The addition of lime to soil can be used to raise the pH above 5.0.
 A soil test will provide a recommendation for wood ash or lime.
 The best time to incorporate wood ash or lime into the soil is in the fall, but this can also be done in the spring before planting.
 Better fertilizer efficiency is obtained at neutral (7.0) pH than at 5.3, but this higher pH is more conducive to scab, a disease caused by a soil-borne pathogen.
 Prepare for planting by plowing and disking the field to create a smooth seedbed.

 Potatoes are traditionally produced from seed pieces.
 These are not true “seed,” but rather pieces of or whole potato tubers.
 Always plant certified seed.
 Certified seed has been specifically produced to be replanted under strict guidelines to ensure the health of the tubers.
 By Maine regulation, certified seed is required for plantings larger than one acre.
 Earlier generation seed is closer to tissue culture and more desirable.